agusnt/Xeon-SP_Memory_Characterization_SPEC-CPU-2K6-2K17/data/XEON_SKL/README.md

 - **Fig 7 and 8**: *Asoc* folder
 - **Fig 9 and 10**: *BW* folder
 - **Fig 11 and 12**: *Perf++/Prefetch* folder

+## Scripts

+The directory `Scripts` contains all the scripts needed to generate the figures.

+- `exec.sh`: parse all the data (*FigData* folder) and generate the graphs.
+- `Parse`: contains all the scripts to parse de data.
+- `Plot`: contains all the scripts to generate the graphs.

+After the execution a folder called *Processsed* appears.
+This folder contains two directories (*CPU2006* and *CPU2017Rate*) and seven `csv` files which summarize the data.
+The two directories contains one folder by every memory intensive benchmark, with the data and the plots.

+### Requirements

+You will need `python3` to parse the files and `gnuplot` to generate the graphs.